verhas/BLOG/exception_no_stack/ARTICLE.md

 - how to throw meaningful exceptions by adding information when it becomes available,

-- how to replace the stacktrace of an exception with `setTrackTrace()` when it makes sense,
+- how to replace the stack trace of an exception with `setTrackTrace()` when it makes sense,

 - how to collect exceptions with `addSuppressed()` when your application can throw exceptions multiple times We also discussed some interesting bits about how the JVM does not know about checked exceptions and why you should never catch